gojimmypi/VerilogLanguageExtension/tools/vle-ci/README.md

 3. Runs `Export-Snapshots.ps1` unless `-SkipSnapshots` is used.
 4. Runs `Compare-Snapshots.py` against targeted expectations.
 5. Optionally compares against a baseline.
-6. Optionally updates a baseline when `-UpdateBaseline` is used.
+6. Optionally validates expectations and delegates a staged baseline update to `Write-SnapshotBaseline.ps1` when `-UpdateBaseline` is used.

 Common usage: